-By a decision dated 3 April 2012 of the sole owner of FLAG JSC, the Ministry of Regional Decelopment and Public Works, and after a meeting of the Board of Directors of the Fund, a new company was incorporated - Fund for Sustainable Urban Development of Sofia, with capital of BGN 500 thousand.
+By a decision dated 3 April 2012 of the sole owner of FLAG JSC, the MRDPW, and after a meeting of the Board of Directors of the Fund, a new company was incorporated - Fund for Sustainable Urban Development of Sofia EAD, with capital of BGN 500 thousand.
 The company was registered on 23 April 2012 with the Registry Agency and the capital was paid in full by FLAG JSC.
 The purpose of the newly established subsidiary is to implement financing under the European programme Jessica in accordance with a trilateral agreement among EIB, FLAG JSC and FSUDS EAD.
-As at the end of 2014, the subsidiary had made a disbursement under one loan, which is reported under the heading company receivables from associated entities.